ofgulban/compoda/README.md

 # Tetrahydra
 <img src="/misc/logo.png" width="450">

-Compositional data analysis tools for multi-contrast MR images.
+Compositional data analysis tools for multi-modal images.

+Currently, this library is primarily being developed for (but not limited to) magnetic resonance images with multiple contrasts.

 ## Dependencies